Philips majored in creative writing and after graduation (Class of 1950) he married another Adelphi graduate

-The sober, good-looking dramatic actor, acting career started on Broadway where in Jan 1954 he made his debut with Mademoiselle Colombe (Jan 06.
+As sober, good-looking dramatic actor, this Navy veteran's acting career started on Broadway where in Jan 1954 he made his debut with an understudy role with Mademoiselle Colombe which was short-lived.
+(Jan 06.
 1954 - Feb 27.
 1954).
 In Wedding Breakfast he replaced Anthony Franciosa (from Jan.
 11 1955 until closing in Feb 26.
 1955).
 He had some success whilst performing as the husband in Broadway's Middle of the Night (Feb 08.
 1956 - May 25.
-1957) but his popularity really peaked when he played Dr. Michael Rossi in Lana Turner's film version of Peyton Place (1957).
+1957).
+His popularity really peaked when he played Dr. Michael Rossi in Lana Turner's film version of Peyton Place (1957).
 No with any difficulty.
 Turner's lover at the time, the notorious Johnny Stompanato, would stand behind the camera and intently watch the actress during her scenes with Lee Philips.

 Past the halfway point of The Further Adventures of Ellery Queen series (1958), he took over as Ellery Queen.
 Philips played Ellery as a man of awareness and compassion, substantially closer to the original concepts.
 Using only original scripts the show was produced on videotape rather than live and the title was shortened to Ellery Queen.